Don't Let New York State Write Your LLC's Rules

 Ambiguous Voting Power

-Default rules typically allocate voting power based on the economic value of each member's capital contribution.
-This is simple for cash, but dangerous for less universally quantifiable contributions like labor and intellectual property.
+Default rules typically allocate voting power based on the dollar value of each member's capital contribution.
+This works well for cash investments, but it creates a massive risk for members contributing labor or intellectual property.

 Forced Asset Sales

-Minority members in a NY LLC without its own operating agreement can be forced to liquidate their positions.
-It is in everyone's best interests to create an operating agreement before conflicts occur.
+In a New York LLC without its own rules, minority members can be forced to liquidate their positions against their will.
+It is in everyone's best interest to set specific terms for asset sales before a conflict occurs.

 How a Custom Operating Agreement Protects You

-A custom Operating Agreement replaces these blunt state statutes with flexible rules tailored to your specific business model.
+A professionally-formatted Operating Agreement replaces blunt state statutes with flexible rules tailored to your specific business.

-Voting Power: You can allocate voting power however you see fit: equally, according to membership tiers, and/or incorporating non-cash contributions like labor.
+Custom Voting Power: You can allocate voting power however you see fit.
+You might choose to split it equally, create membership tiers, or weight it to reward non-cash contributions like labor.

-Profit Distribution: Instead of the state's strict profit distribution by ownership percentage, you can create your own distribution rules.
-For example, you can pay back investors first or reward a top-performing partner with a larger share of the quarterly profits.
+Flexible Profit Distribution: Instead of the state's strict ownership percentage model, you can create rules that reflect your actual goals: like paying back initial investors first or rewarding top performers with a larger share of quarterly profits.

 Conclusion